 Don’t fret for the world.
-It is much closer to perfection than you think.
-And as more and more people learn to see through the veil of illusory thought, soon entire generations of kids will be born with parents exhibiting these skills every day.
-And the world will be transformed.
-The process began long ago and much has been accomplished.
+Don’t fret for you.
+Everything is all much closer to perfection than we can realize with our worldly minds.
+But we’ll get there too.
+As more and more people learn to see through the veil of illusory thought, entire generations of kids are starting life with parents who are exhibiting these skills of wisdom every day.

-If you’re ever lost and unsure of which way to go, just remember that the very best route is always love.
-Love for others, love for yourself.
+If we’re ever lost and unsure of which way to go, we only need to remember that the very best route is always love.
+Love for others, love for ourselves.
 Love is the home of everything and that becomes clearly evident when the veil of thought is lowered.